 The higher the jitter value, the more likely a packet loss will occur.
 Jitter value should be below 30ms and is generally below 10ms.

 How to do a real Internet speed test

-There are many websites for testing Internet speed, such as Speedof.me, Fast.com, or Speedtest.net (also available as a mobile app).
-Since you’re on this page, click on the Go button below right now for a quick test.
+There are many speed test websites, such as Speedof.me, Fast.com, or Speedtest.net .
+Since you’re on this page, do a quick test right now.
 (Note: If you’re on the phone without Wi-Fi, this will use up your data.)